vulppi-dev/IntREST/README.md

 - `body`: The body of the request.
 Can be a `string` or `object`.
   - The `body` property is only available if the request has a body and the method is not `GET`.
   - If the request `Content-Type` is `multipart/form-data` and contains upload files, the `body` property will be contains a file metadata stored with name of the field.
 The metadata interface is `FileMetadata`.
-- `fileStream`: The function to get a file stream from the `assets` folder, fonded in root directory of the project.
+- `assetsStream`: The function to get a file stream from the `assets` folder, fonded in root directory of the project.
 - `cookies`: The object of cookies of the request.
 Using `cookie` API.
 - `custom`: The object of custom properties of the request.
 You can use this for share data between middlewares and route handlers.